 12 ounces firm tofu, sliced 1/4 inch thick

 Kosher salt and freshly ground black pepper

 3 tablespoons plus 2 teaspoons canola, vegetable, or peanut oil, divided

-1 pound Chinese mustard greens (gai toy; see note), leaves separated, smaller ones left whole and larger onces halved, and stalks cut into thick slices
+1 pound Chinese mustard greens (gai toy; see notes), leaves separated, smaller ones left whole and larger ones halved, and stalks cut into thick slices

 3/4 cup vegetable stock